-Your cost basis (i.e., the initial value from which any future depreciation is taken) is dependent on your property value plus certain qualified closing costs.
+Your cost basis (the initial value from which any future depreciation is taken) depends on your property value plus certain qualified closing costs.

-When calculating the cost basis of a property, the value of land isn’t included, so you want to make sure to only include the value of the house for tax purposes.
+When calculating the cost basis of a property, the value of the land isn’t included, so you’ll want to make sure to only include the value of the house for tax purposes.

 To the property value, you can add certain qualified closing costs.
 These include:

-- Property taxes: If you agree to pay the real estate taxes for the seller, these can be added to your cost basis, as long as you don’t also deduct them as local taxes paid elsewhere in your tax return.
+- Property taxes: If you agree to pay the real estate taxes for the seller, you can add these to your cost basis, as long as you don’t also deduct them as local taxes paid elsewhere in your tax return.

-- Charges for installing utility services: Think gas, electric and water hookup.
+- Charges for installing utility services: This expense includes the cost of gas, electric and water hookups.

 - Recording fees: A record of the transaction is recorded with your local authorities.
-There is a fee for this.
+You’ll pay a fee for this.

 - Transfer taxes: A transfer tax is usually calculated as a percentage of the sales price that local authorities get when a property transfer takes place.

-- Legal fees: In some states, an attorney is required to be at closing.
-Even if they aren’t required, you might still wish to have an attorney present.
+- Legal fees: Some states require that an attorney be at closing.
+Even if an attorney isn’t required, you might still wish to have one present.